 It is called Palya in Kannada & Vepdu in Telugu.
 Poriyal has a number of variants.
 It was eaten with Sambar, Yogurt & Rasam.

-Filter Kaapi’s is simply a filter Coffee.
-Instead of Tea, Tamilians prefer to filter coffee as a Morning beverage.
+Another Traditional food of the State is Filter Kaapi’s (Coffee).
+Instead of Regular indian Tea, Tamilians prefer this filter coffee as a Morning beverage.
 A special metal device that looks like two cylindrical cups is used to prepare this coffee.

 7. Medhu Vada

-For Masala Dosa A special masala is prepared with potatoes.
-This is after filling inside the dosa.
+For Masala Dosa a special filling is prepared with potatoes.
 This food is served hot with Sambar and Coconut Chutney.
-Food is very Popular for breakfast or as evening snacks.

 Pongal of Balaji Temple of South India is very popular.
 It is served during breakfast with coconut chutney.